 Credit Union Overview

-Pima Federal Credit Union is currently Arizona’s eighth largest credit union, with nearly 60,000 members and assets in excess of $539 million.
+Pima Federal Credit Union is currently Arizona’s eighth largest credit union, with more than 64,000 members and assets in excess of $982 million.
 Founded in 1951 by sixteen teachers, the Credit Union was originally known as Pima County Teachers Federal Credit Union.
 The name was changed in 1980 to reflect an expanded FOM.

-The following except from PFCU’s About Us page made me smile, because I don’t think my mother would have been as forgiving as Jane Evans.
+The following except from PFCU’s About Us page made me smile, because I don’t think my mother would have been as forgiving as Jane Evans was.
 You’ll see what I mean.